 Verbosity

 When calculating verbosity, I have calculated the source line of code metric that includes different variables to be counted.
-These are namely - Physical lines that include the commented code (SLOC), the logical lines that include the executable statements, blank lines , etc (Bhatt et al., 2012).
+These are - Physical lines that include the commented code (SLOC), the logical lines that include the executable statements, blank lines , etc (Bhatt et al., 2012).
 To get the count of each variable there are different automated tools.
-However, there is no single tool that provides support for the languages used in the experiment.
+However, there was no single tool that provides support for the languages used in the experiment.
 Thus ,I am manually counting the line of code based on the above metric.
 Despite the fact that all the languages are structurally and syntactically different, as I have done the coding I have tried to be consistent in my style of coding to avoid as many differences as possible in terms of declaring, importing or calling the functions.
 For example -

 Import statement